 Working conditions have improved somewhat, but migratory workers remain one of the most disadvantaged and medically vulnerable groups in the country.
 Thousands work in Connecticut every year – one estimate is as many as 20,000 – working in greenhouses or in fields, growing, harvesting and packaging shade tobacco, apples, berries, Christmas trees and other crops.
 They come from the South, the Caribbean and Central and South America.

 CHC and UConn Health partner with the Boston-based Massachusetts League of Community Health Centers to treat Connecticut’s farmworker population.
-Amy Shepherd, program director of farmworker health for the League, said the organization helped more than 1,100 seasonal and migratory farmworkers in the Connecticut River Valley in 2017.
+Amy Shepherd, program director of farmworker health for the League, said the organization provided medical care to 1,521 seasonal and migratory farmworkers in the Connecticut River Valley in 2017.

 She works with clinics from northern Massachusetts to the New Haven area, but, she said, smiling, “I see CHC as kind of like the Ivy League of community health centers.”